 Anti-Slavery and Human Trafficking Policy

-The Serocor Group has developed an Anti-slavery and Human Trafficking Policy which sets out clear objectives for the business.
-It reflects our commitment to acting ethically and with integrity in all parts of our business and throughout our supply chains.
-This policy provides clear lines of communication for reporting any concerns that any form of modern slavery or human trafficking is present in the Serocor Group or its supply chains.
+The Serocor Group has developed an Anti-slavery and Human Trafficking Policy which sets out clear objectives for the Serocor Group and our supply chain.
+It reflects our commitment to acting ethically and with integrity in all parts of the Serocor Group and throughout our supply chain.
+This policy, together with all other relevant Serocor Group policies, provides clear lines of communication for reporting any concerns that any form of modern slavery or human trafficking is present in the Serocor Group or our supply chain.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Serocor Group’s slavery and human trafficking statement for the financial year ending 28 February 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Serocor Group’s slavery and human trafficking statement for the financial year ending 28 February 2019 and was approved by the Board.

 Chief Financial Officer